pedger/craft-breaking-news/README.md

-# craft-breaking-news plugin for Craft CMS 3.x
+# Craft Breaking News plugin for Craft CMS 3.x

 Displays a Breaking News banner on your website